logicmonitor/lm-powershell-module/Documentation/New-LMAppliesToFunction.md

 ```

 ### -Description
-The description of the LogicMonitor Applies To function.
+A description of the function's purpose.
-This parameter is optional.

 ```yaml
 Type: String